 Stage 2 History

 Learn about Australia’s natural and human history by journeying through time and place in Centennial Park.
-Discover the pre-colonial importance of Centennial Park's landscape and the traditional custodians of the land, the Cadigal people.
+Discover the pre-colonial importance of Centennial Park's landscape to the local Indigenous people, the Gadigal and Bidjigal Peoples.
 Find out about the importance of fresh water to the survival of colonial Sydney and visit the site of the signing of the Federation document in 1901.

-In the People’s Park, students will hear stories, create drama and play games centred around the Cadigal clan, the construction of Busbys Bore and the vision of Sir Henry Parkes.
+In the People’s Park, students will hear stories, create drama and participate in activities centred around the local Indigenous Peoples, the construction of Busbys Bore and the vision of Sir Henry Parkes.
 This program includes a trip to the Federation Pavilion.

 The People's Park activities: